gnikyt/gnikyt.github.io/posts/2025-04-10-handling-shopify-api-limits-goroutines.md

 date: '2025-04-10 16:26:22'
 ---

-I frequently build integration applications with Shopify, and I thought it would be helpful to highlight one approach (of many) for handling rate limits with Shopify’s GraphQL API using Go that I often use (depending on the project).
-In this case, the integration was originally handled by a third-party provider.
-However, after they were acquired, they shut down their service and the integration needed to be rebuilt from scratch.
+I frequently build integration applications with Shopify and I thought it would be helpful to highlight one approach (of many) that I commonly use for handling API rate limits with Shopify’s GraphQL API using Go.
+The integration in question was originally developed and maintained by a third-party provider.
+However, after their company was acquired, they decided to shut down their service and stop all servicing of the integration.
+Now it would be needed to be rebuilt from scratch.

-The original integration accepted a standardized CSV file from a third-party service.
-This file contained a list of SKUs and their inventory levels, which needed to be synced with the Shopify store.
-The same CSV format was used by the service for multiple merchants and typically contained between 3,000–3,500 rows.
+The original integration worked by accepting a standardized CSV file from a third-party service through a webhook.
+The CSV file contained a list of SKUs and their current inventory levels, which needed to be synced with the Shopify store.
+This same CSV format was used by the service for multiple merchants at once and typically contained between 3,000–3,500 rows.
 Not every SKU in the CSV necessarily existed in the store, so that had to be accounted for during processing.

-The new application had to handle the following steps:
+In summary, the rebuild of the integration had to handle the following:

 1. Read each line from the CSV
 2. Check if the SKU exists in the store
 3. If it does, update its inventory to the specified value

-Format of the CSV:
+Format example of the CSV:

 ```csv
 ITEM_CODE,QTY